 Omega-3 fatty acids are polyunsaturated fatty acids characterized by a double bond on the third carbon atom in the long chain of carbon and hydrogen atoms.
 Omega-3 fatty acids are generally sourced from marine life, specifically, fresh water fish, salmon, mackerel and herring.
 Marine sources of Omega-3 fatty acids are best known for their abundance of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 In recent years, it is becoming more abundant to see people looking into a more plant-based source to supplement themselves and their animals for Omega-3 fatty acids.
-Plants such as flax seed and, you guessed it, Camelina sativa have some of the highest concentration of Omega-3 though alpha-linolenic acid (ALA).
+Plants such as flax seed and, you guessed it, Camelina sativa (camelina oil) have some of the highest concentration of Omega-3 though alpha-linolenic acid (ALA).
 It is important to note that dietary fats act as vessels for fat-soluble vitamins, such as vitamins A, D, E and K. These vitamins along with Omega-3 (ALA) and Omega-6 (LA) are unable to be produced by the horses’ body alone.

 What is Omega-6?

 Omega-6 fatty acids are polyunsaturated fatty acids characterized by a double bond on the sixth carbon atom in the long chain of carbon and hydrogen atoms.
-Omega-6 fatty acids are abundant in linolenic acid (LA) and are generally sourced from corn, vegetable, sunflower and safflower oils.
+Omega-6 fatty acids are abundant in linolenic acid (LA) and are generally sourced from corn, vegetable, sunflower and camelina oils.

 So, why 3 over 6?